mm80843/T3.5/docs/Benef/PBN__Benef_417.md

 # __Temperature reduction__

-## Name of the Benefit

-Increased shading in urban areas can reduce the temperature differential compared to rural areas.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from reduced energy consumption for cooling and increased property value for buildings with green infrastructure.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_447.md)